How are royalties taxed when paid to U.S. nonresident aliens?

 How do I report royalty income on my nonresident tax return?

-If the royalties are covered by a tax treaty, you must file a form W-8BEN to avail of this in advance of the payment.
+If the royalties are covered by a tax treaty, you must file a form W-8BEN to avail of this in advance of the payment (You can generate form W-8BEN with Sprintax Forms here).

 As well as this, at the end of the tax year, this income will be reported on 1042-S form by the payer of the royalty.